 Preheat the oven to 150C.

 Put the vegetable spread in the bowl of the food processor and beat it with the sugar until is incorporated.
 It will take about 2 minutes.
 Add the marmalade and mix.
 Add the eggs, one at a time, and mix until they are incorporated as well.
-Tip in the flour, the ground almonds, and the cinnamon, the whiskey, and continue to mix the batter until all the ingredients are incorporated.
+Tip in the flour, the ground almonds, and the cinnamon, the whisky, and continue to mix the batter until all the ingredients are incorporated.

 Now add the dried fruits, cut in small pieces and the cherries, cut in two or four, depending how big you’d like them to be.
 Using a spoon or silicone spatula fold in the fruits into the cake batter.
 Spray oil on the cupcake trays and spoon in the cake mixture.
 Press the batter into the moulds and smooth the surface.
 Now is time to arrange blanched almonds on top.
 You can add a cherry glace in the middle to create a flower or add two more blanched almonds.
 I’ve made both designs and both look very nice.